Enabling TLS on MariaDB Server

 Choose a configuration file in which to configure your system variables and options.

-It not recommended to make custom changes to one of the bundled configuration files.
+It is not recommended to make custom changes to one of the bundled configuration files.
 Instead, it is recommended to create a custom configuration file in one of the included directories.
 Configuration files in included directories are read in alphabetical order.
 If you want your custom configuration file to override the bundled configuration files, then it is a good idea to prefix the custom configuration file's name with a string that will be sorted last, such as

 On RHEL, CentOS, and SLES, a good custom configuration file would be: